 The 9th is even more strategic.
 Longer hitters have to worry about the water that bisects the fairway.
 Shorter hitters have to worry about hitting over it on the second shot.
 It’s a hole that makes you work for a good score.

 The 18th is considered the toughest on the course and can be especially difficult if the wind is blowing hard.
 It’s a long par-4 with water in play on both your tee shot and approach (the approach especially).
 It’s a great finishing hole.

 Overall, the course was in good shape.
-They have bermuda grass here, so this time of year it gets a little dappled in color, but the lies are always great and the surfaces are nice.
+They have bermuda grass here, so this time of year it gets a little dappled in color, but the lies were always great and the surfaces were nice.
 The greens were not nearly as fast as South Hills, but still rolling at good speeds.
-They are still a week or two away from being fully recovered from the recent aeration.
-The bunkers here are good.
-The rough is a little more inconsistent than the fairways, but mostly good and penal enough to make you work.
+They were still a week or two away from being fully recovered from the recent aeration.
+The bunkers here were good.
+The rough was a little more inconsistent than the fairways, but mostly good and penal enough to make you work.

 Old Ranch isn’t a course that will blow you away, but it’s still plenty enjoyable.
 At times it reminded me of more of a Florida style course (maybe that’s just me), and it’s a great club atmosphere that really makes this a place worth checking out.
 I’m very glad I got to play it, especially with such wonderful hosts.

 Some pictures from Old Ranch Country Club (11/1/14):